Tesco's UK sales growth slows slightly

 That was a tenth straight quarter of growth and compared to analysts’ forecasts in a range of up 1.7 percent to 2.5 percent and growth of 2.3 percent in the previous quarter.

-It added that its growth plans were on track and it was delighted with initial progress at Booker which it brought to expand into the restaurant, cafe and local shops network.
+Tesco said its growth plans were on track and it was delighted with initial progress at Booker. ($1 = 0.7557 pounds) (Reporting by James Davey; editing by Kate Holton)